 Pants must run from the shirt to the ankles.
-Shorts, short pants, or skirts/dresses are not allowed.
+Short style pants can be worn if all exposed skin is coved by calf high socks.
+Shorts and skirts/dresses are not allowed.
 In the summer months, wearing 'hospital scrub' style pants overtop of shorts is a popular option.
+The main requirement is to have no exposed skin on the legs and foot areas.